aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/_index.md

 ## Aspose.Tasks for .NET Tutorials
 ### [Aspose.Tasks Saving Options](./saving-options/)
 Save, convert, and manage MS Project files with Aspose.Tasks for .NET.
-Explore step-by-step tutorials for HTML, images, PDFs, Primavera, templates, and more.
+Explore step‑by‑step tutorials for HTML, images, PDFs, Primavera, templates, and more.
 ### [Aspose.Tasks Advanced Features](./advanced-features/)
 Discover advanced features in Aspose.Tasks for .NET with our tutorials.
 From AND operations to memory exception handling, enhance your project management skills.
 ### [Aspose.Tasks Calendar and Scheduling](./calendar-scheduling/)
 Manage project calendars, calculate durations, and handle exceptions with Aspose.Tasks for .NET.
-Explore step-by-step tutorials for calendar and scheduling tasks.
+Explore step‑by‑step tutorials for calendar and scheduling tasks.
 ### [Aspose.Tasks Project Management and Customization](./tasks-project-management/)
 Master Aspose.Tasks for .NET with our project management tutorials.
 Learn efficient manipulation, customization, and optimization techniques for MS Project files.
 ### [Aspose.Tasks Advanced Concepts](./advanced-concepts/)